DanielWang2029/Comp_Sci-496-Final-Report/README.md

   <img width="480" height="270" src="images\Slide8.JPG">
 </p>

-In this section we'll be talking about the isotropic PCA algorithm Brubaker and Vempala proposed, listed above.
-Such algorithm consists
+In this section we'll be talking about the isotropic PCA algorithm Brubaker and Vempala proposed, shown above.

 ### 2.1 Algorithm Overview